A Guide to Trading in Northern Ireland, and the Windsor Framework

 The UK Internal Market Scheme is now open for registration and has replaced the UK Trader Scheme.
 The UK Internal Market Scheme allows registered traders to declare goods "not at risk" if they are imported into Northern Ireland for sale or final use within the UK.

-More information about the UK Internal Market Scheme including eligibility requirements and how to apply can be found in our article Red and Green Lanes FAQs.
+Find out more about the UK Internal Market Scheme including eligibility requirements and how to apply in this Trade Hub article: Red and UK Internal Market lanes FAQs.

 Duty Reimbursement Scheme